WhatsApp + ChatWoot - Installation Guide

 Now you can tweak .waha.env, .chatwoot.env and docker-compose.yaml according to your preferences.

-Do Not Use Default API Keys or Passwords!
+Do Not Use Weak API Keys or Passwords!

 Even if you’re running WAHA on a private server and think the IP is unknown - it’s straightforward for attackers to find and exploit it to send spam or abuse your WhatsApp sessions.